PayInOne/opensource/README.md

 # opensource
-PayInOne open source their internal tools to improve remote work transparency and efficiency
+PayInOne open source its internal tools to improve remote work transparency and efficiency

+For more information, visit [PayInOne](https://payin.one)